strimzi/strimzi-kafka-oauth/README.md

 In the simplest case, the client application can authenticate in its own name using client credentials - client id and secret.
 While the client secret is in this case packaged with application client, the benefit is still that it is not shared with application server (Kafka broker in our case) - the client first performs authentication against OAuth2 authorization server in exchange for an access token, which it then sends to the application server instead of its secret.
-Access tokens can be independently tracked and revoked at will, and represent a limited access to resources on application server.
+Access tokens can be independently tracked and revoked at will, and represent limited access to resources on application server.

 In a more advanced case, user authenticates and authorizes the application client in exchange for a token.
-The client application is then packaged with only a long lived access token or a long lived refresh token.
+The client application is then packaged with only a long-lived access token or a long-lived refresh token.
 User's username and password are never packaged with application client.
 If access token is configured it is sent directly to Kafka broker during session initialisation.
 But if refresh token is configured, it is first used to ask authorization server for a new access token, which is then sent to Kafka broker to start a new authenticated session.